 I made the hard decision to MAKE myself wake up early and fill up my cup before I did anything else.
 This was a game-changer for me.

-I always talk about starting an early morning routine with all my wellness counseling clients and encourage everyone in my Mindful Elimination Program to try this out during our 40-day diet and yoga fitness program.
+I always talk about starting an early morning routine with all my wellness counseling clients.
+It is simpler to do than you think!

 Steps to the Perfect Morning Spiritual Routine

 Before starting a daily spirituality routine, it is important to make sure you are setup for success.
 Below I am sharing the steps you need to take to prepare yourself for peaceful morning routines.